Deepak-Raii/Book_Store_Application_API/README.md

 1. We can add Item.    | Method : Post |  localhost:3000/api/items

-2. We can see all the items with pagination      | Method : Get |  localhost:3000/api/items
+2. We can see all the items with pagination      | Method : Get | Endpoints - localhost:3000/api/items

 3. We can see a perticular item by providing the product id        | Method : Get | localhost:3000/api/items/ Enter Your Product id